 Single stockholders with significant holdings or relatively small groups of stockholders have the power to influence matters requiring the approval of stockholders.
-Approximately 8.4% of our outstanding shares of common stock are owned by The Principals Cornerstone Fund Pty Ltd, an Australian company, which holds shares on trust for two of our directors, Messrs Denver and Hanley.
-These directors also hold shares directly and through other vehicles.
 Mr. Andrew Jane is one of our directors and a director of Talu Ventures Pty Ltd which holds approximately 10.1% of our shares.
-As directors, these individuals have the power to influence matters requiring the approval of our stockholders, including the election of directors and the approval of other significant resolutions, and their interests may conflict with those of the other stockholders.
-In addition, control of a significant amount of our common stock by insiders could adversely affect the market price of shares.
+Control of a significant amount of our common stock by insiders could adversely affect the market price of shares.
 For details of our substantial stockholders and the interests of our directors, refer to "Item 12 - Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters".